altfatterz/altfatterz.github.io/_posts/2019-01-03-deploy-to-local-and-remote-kubernetes-cluster.md

 $ kubectl create -f gke.yml
 ```

 We wait until a load balancer is provisioned and we get an external IP.
-Note that used the `LoadBalancer` value in the `spec.type` for the service, while in case of minikube this was `NodePort`
+Note the used `LoadBalancer` value in the `spec.type` for the service, while in case of minikube this was `NodePort`

 ```bash
 $ kubectl get svc